cgrates/cgrates/docs/installation.rst

 3.2.2 Build CGRateS from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure the project with the following commands:
+Configure the project with the following commands:

 ::